moddedmc-wiki/fabric-modding-wiki/index.md

     - title: Adding Blocks
       excerpt: Learn how to create and register your own custom blocks and block entities.
       cta: Read more
-      url:
+      url: '/blocks'
     - title: Events
       excerpt: Master Fabric API's event system, to encourage mod compatability and reduce the amount of mixins you write.
       cta: Read more
-      url:
+      url: '/events'
-    - title: Roadmap
+    - title: Documentation
-      excerpt: Interested in what is coming to the wiki?
-Checkout the roadmap here.
+      excerpt: These pages aren't nessecarily in order - they explain how certain features of the game works.
       cta: Read more
-      url: '/roadmap'
+      url: '/documentation'
 ---

 ## Maximising your use of this wiki.